ysaikai/ysaikai.github.io/_pages/about.md

 * Bachelor of Economics (Honours), [the Australian National University](https://www.rse.anu.edu.au), Australia, 2014
 * Bachelor of AgriCommerce, [Massey University](https://www.massey.ac.nz), New Zealand, 2013

 Because of the professional background, I am competent in software design and coding.
-In 2017, to broaden the research toolkit, I attended Complex Systems Summer School at Santa Fe Institute.
-Finally, at UW-Madison, I took classes that closely reflect my interest.
+In 2017, to broaden the modeling toolkit, I attended Complex Systems Summer School at Santa Fe Institute.
+Finally, at UW-Madison, I take classes that closely reflect my interest.
 I am basically trained in economics and machine learning at graduate levels and mathematics at an undergraduate level.

 <table>
   <tr>